taskcluster/taskcluster-lib-pulse/README.md

 The amqplib connection is available as `conn.amqp`.
 The listener should create any necessary channels, declare queues and exchanges, and - if consuming messages - bind to those queues.

+The `onConnected` method is a shorthand for `on('connected', ..)` that also calls the handler immediately if the Client is already connected.
+Its return value can be used with `client.removeListener` just like any other EventEmitter listener.

 Note that declaring non-durable queues in this method may lead to message loss or duplication: when this connection fails, the server will delete the queues